CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 toc: 4
 ---

 *EVPN multihoming* (EVPN-MH) is standards-based replacement for MLAG in data centers deploying Clos topologies.
-Replacing MLAG removes the final dependency on a layer 2 topology, allowing for layer 3 virtualization, removing complexity, increasing scale, providing a single control plane and multi-vendor interoperability.
+Replacing MLAG removes the final dependency on a layer 2 topology, allowing for:

+- Layer 3 virtualization
+- Removing complexity
+- Increasing scale
+- Providing a single control plane
+- Multi-vendor interoperability

 EVPN-MH routes traffic using BGP-EVPN type-1, type-2 and type-4 routes, and the FDB, MDB and neighbor databases all sync between the Ethernet segment peers via these routes as well.
 The VTEPs connect to each other over an *{{<exlink url="https://tools.ietf.org/html/rfc7432#section-5" text="Ethernet segment">}}*.
 An Ethernet segment is a group of switch or server links that share a unique Ethernet segment ID (ESI).

 Configuring EVPN-MH involves setting an Ethernet segment system MAC address (`es-sys-mac`) and an Ethernet segment ID (`es-id`) on a static or LACP bond.
 The `es-id` must be globally unique for all the nodes on the segment.
 However, if your specific topology does not require a system MAC address for each Ethernet segment, you can configure a global system MAC address that is inherited into all the Ethernet segments.
 You do this by configuring the same `es-sys-mac` for each interface.

-Each rack can have a maximum of 128 Ethernet segments.

 {{%notice note%}}